shirou/pesand/README.rst

 - https://github.com/jeffallen/mqtt

   The original architecture is based on jeffallen's code.
-So Many thanks.
 I just re-structured and added some of improvement.
+Thank you.

 - https://github.com/hunin/mqtt

   MQTT Protocol itself is used this code.
-Thank you!
+Thank you.